robertmartin8/MachineLearningStocks/README.md

 This was my first proper python project, as well as the first time I've used GitHub, so apologies for poor documentation and bad coding.

+**Update as of February 2017:** Because a fair amount of people have expressed interest in this project, over the next few weeks I am going to fix all the oustanding issues and modernise the project.

+**Update as of October 2017:** Basically, my coding ability has come a long way since I first wrote this project, as has my understanding of machine learning.
+I have continuously been developing a second iteration of this project, which is FAR more robust and sophisticated (though the general idea remains the same).
+ I have better data, better machine learning algorithms, and correspondingly better performance.
+ At some stage, I may update this project on github, but I hope you understand my reluctance to give away alpha.
+ That being said, I suggest you use this project as a starting point: from experience, I can tell you that on this backbone you can probably build a profitable trading strategy.

 ## Overview

 The program looks at historical stock fundamentals (e.g PE ratio, Debt/equity etc), and also historical prices.
 The program then tries to 'learn' if there is any relationship between those fundamentals and the resulting change in price.